 Why have extra rear wheels?

-Having dual rear wheels provides additional safety and stability when the truck is used for heavy-duty towing, like with a horse trailer, boat, or an RV.
+According to Akin Ford, having dual rear wheels provides additional safety and stability when the truck is used for heavy-duty towing, like with a horse trailer, boat, or an RV.
 The extra wheels help spread out the weight of the payload.

 The extra wheels also give the truck more contact with the road and help improve balance and stability, especially when it’s windy.
 An additional benefit is that, if a tire blows out, it is easier to maintain control with the remaining three rear wheels.
 The truck can then be driven and stopped safely.